jortgies/ffhb-ws-sounds/README.md

 * The service is available on localhost:3001.
 Running in a screen/tmux is recommended as well as a reverse proxy.

 ### ToDo
 * More sounds!
-We need a B.A.T.M.A.N. sound etc.
+See "Issues".
 * UI